WaylonWalker/waylonwalker.com/pages/blog/refactoring-into-wikilinks.md

 Marksman lsp will even autocomplete these for you, its pretty sweet.

+!!!
+Note
+  I recently implemented hover for wikilinks and and am pretty stoked about the result.
+Check this one out [[ sick-wikilink-hover ]].

 ## Vim Quickfix

 You could use `vimgrep` to fill your quickfix list will all of the one line links